 Moore has more than 20 years of experience in health care financial management.
 He founded and served as president of The Moore Consulting Group, LLC, a full-service health care consulting firm, from 1999-2005 and served as national director in charge of the revenue cycle practice for the Certus Corporation from 1997-1999.
 Moore holds a bachelor's degree in business administration from The Ohio State University.

-Nicholson has been appointed to various health care commissions, including the Governor’s Blue Ribbon Commission for Health Care Reform.
-She was recently appointed to the Colorado Accountable Care Collaborative, and also serves on the boards of the Colorado Rural Health Center, Health Access Pueblo and two Centura Health hospitals.
-Nicholson is a member of the following organizations: American College of Healthcare Executives, Society for Healthcare Strategy and Market Development and Healthcare Financial Management Association and is also a Bighorn Leadership Fellow.
+Pam has been appointed by more than one Colorado Governor to various health care commissions, including the Governor’s Blue Ribbon Commission for Health Care Reform.
+She was appointed to the Colorado Accountable Care Collaborative in 2012, and has served on the boards of the Colorado Rural Health Center, Health Access Pueblo, and two Centura Health hospitals.
+Pam is a member of the following organizations: American College of Healthcare Executives; Society for Healthcare Strategy and Market Development; Healthcare Financial Management Association; and is also a Bighorn Leadership Fellow.

 Kris Ordelheide is responsible for managing and providing legal services and advice to Centura Health and its affiliated organizations.
 He has served as general counsel since 1996 and represented a variety of business and health care clients in private practice prior to joining Centura Health.
 The experience he brings to his role covers the broad scope of legal issues that arise in the health care and business setting, including governance, risk management, medical staff, patient care, employment, tax exemption, insurance, regulatory matters, real estate, and general business and commercial transactions.

 Ordelheide received his bachelor’s degree from Walla Walla College and his juris doctor and master’s degree in business administration from the University of Denver.